Benje1/n-able-test/Readme.md

 This is a basic service health monitoring programme

 It is built so that it can have all that it needs to set itself up.
-When using docker the user should mount the services.yaml file (if this was pruduction I would not have had it there as it does not make sense to have a default service)
+When using docker the user should mount the services.yaml file (if this was pruduction I would not have had it there as it does not make sense to have a default service).
+As a test I am keeping it in so that it is easier to test

 I has a basic untested github CI pipline that should run all the tests and if they succed, and the branch is main, build an image and in a docker container